-Most producers consider the overall animal health status of their herds as being stable or to have improved over the last three years.
+- Most producers consider the overall animal health status of their herds as being stable or to have improved over the last three years. - There is widespread recognition within the industry that healthy animals and welfare are instrumental to ensuring beef operations' financial viability over time.